 With the summer holidays now in full swing, Parentline volunteer and part-time nanny Rachael has a whistle-stop tour of activities around Scotland to keep the kids entertained without breaking the bank.

 Scotland is full of interesting museums of art, history and more, with many having free entry.
-The National Museum of Scotland has a full summer holiday programme, including 'Moon Week' starting on Monday.
 In the Highlands, you can take a trip to the Highland Folk Museum in Newtonmore to see how people used to live and work in the local area.
 Or you could treat children by taking them back in time to school at the Scotland Street School Museum in Glasgow.

 If Wimbledon’s inspired your family, Tennis for Free is a UK charity providing free access to local courts and even lessons for children.
 There have locations across Scotland, so check out tennisforfree.com to find out more.

 For more activities safe from the elements, there should be lots on at your local library.
 Many have engaging events for children including arts and crafts, reading groups or activities to work your child’s brain!

 First bus is offering free travel around South East and Central Scotland for up to two children when you pay for an adult day ticket, which is a great way to get to all these activities.

 On days when the weather is on your side, a great activity is taking children on exciting woodland walks.
 Up in Argyll, you can explore the Gruffalo trail in the Ardkinglas Woodland Garden where the mouse will show you the way!
 Near Forres, your children can climb up into the trees in the Culbin Forest or get paddling at the beach.